polespinasa/website/content/english/posts/mempool_filters.md

 ### Are Datum and Sv2 the solution?

 Datum and Sv2 are both good improvements towards decentralizing mining by letting users create their own block templates and still split the reward of the blocks found.
-The problem is that they only resolve the "**how do we decentralize block template creation?"&#32;**question.
+The problem is that they only resolve the **"how do we decentralize block template creation?"** question.
 The "how we do it" doesn't matter if we have strong centralizing forces towards centralized mining pools.

 Hashers (people with mining devices such as ASICs, BitAxes, etc.) are usually incentivized by economics, at the end of the day mining is a business and the objective is to extract the maximum value with as little cost as possible while maximizing the profits.
 If there is a big pool mining blocks with extra reward because of out of band transactions(MEVil), hashers have a strong incentive to point their mining power to that pool.
 This makes Datum and Sv2 useless and irrelevant.